prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 ### Register User Syncs

-All user ID sync activity must be done via the userSync.registerSync function().
-This activity is meant to be done within the registerSync callback of the BaseAdapter model.
+All user ID sync activity must be done in one of two ways:
+1. The `getUserSyncs` callback of the BaseAdapter model
+2. The userSync.registerSync function()

 {% highlight js %}
-// syncPolicy is an object containing the values pixelEnabled and iframeEnabled
-// arrayOfResponses is an array of BidResponse objects
-registerSync: function(syncPolicy, arrayOfResponses) {
-   // call userSync.registerSync() as needed
+getUserSyncs: function(syncOptions) {
+        if (syncOptions.iframeEnabled) {
+            return [{
+                type: 'iframe',
+                url: '//acdn.adnxs.com/ib/static/usersync/v3/async_usersync.html'
+            }];
+        }
     }
 {% endhighlight %}

 See (TBD - link to UserSync) for more information.